Wednesday, January 29, 2014

 So, why that?
 Simple: the reduction in oil consumption is directly linked to oil prices, as you can see here:

-If you like to plot prices versus production, here are the results:
+If you like to plot prices versus consumption in Italy, here are the results:

 In short, the Italian economy can afford to grow its oil consumption when oil costs less than about 20 dollars per barrel (in today's dollars), it remains stable as long as oil is at less than ca. 40 dollars per barrel and it collapses when oil prices go above that level.